SAA-SDT/TS-EAS-subteam-notes/ead-subteam/working-documents/ListPostingIssue517.md

 ## Email intro
 Dear colleagues,

-Following up on TS-EAS' (Technical Subcommittee on Encoded Archival Standards) intent to engage with the community on suggested new features in the context of the annual calendar for minor revisions, the EAD team of TS-EAS is looking for community feedback on a suggested addition to EAD3 (see all details of the original proposal and the conversation so far on GitHub - https://github.com/SAA-SDT/EAD3/issues/517).
+the EAD team of TS-EAS (Technical Subcommittee on Encoded Archival Standards) is looking for community feedback on a suggested addition to EAD3 (see all details of the original proposal and the conversation so far on GitHub - https://github.com/SAA-SDT/EAD3/issues/517).

 To ensure that the standards under TS-EAS' purview continue to be based on user needs, we are specifically interested in any use cases from your institutions, which would support this change request.

-In line with the annual calendar for minor revisions, we will gather your feedback and input until the deadline of Tuesday, 31 December 2019, including.
+We'd appreciate any feedback to be posted to the GitHub issue cited above or sent to Kerstin Arnold (kerstin.arnold.berlin@gmail.com), the team lead for EAD, by end of play on Friday, 31 January 2020.

 Thank you very much in advance.